After His Administration Praises Louisiana Economy As ‘Wheels Up,’ Donald Trump Trashes It As Worst In USA

 Edwards quickly responded to the positive tweets from the White House on Wednesday.

 “Thank you, I agree,” the Louisiana governor wrote on Twitter, as quoted by The Advocate.
-“It’s taken a lot of hard work, but we’re much better off than we were four years ago when I took office.
+“It’s taken a lot of hard work, but we’re much better off than we were four years ago when I took office.”